asvimalraj2005/asvimalraj2005/README.md

 - 💞️ I’m looking to collaborate on nothing on event bases
 - 📫 How to reach me : asvimalraj2005@gmail.com
 - 😄 Pronouns: Day by day learning and develop yourself
-- ⚡ Fun fact: Nothing just a FOMO
+- ⚡ Fun fact: Love the code

 <!---
 asvimalraj2005/asvimalraj2005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.